 The Secret Life Of Arabia (Bowie/Eno/Alomar): from "Heroes".

-Sector Z (Rustic Overtones/Gutter): Bowie sings the chorus on this track from Viva Nueva.
+Sector Z (Rustic Overtones/Gutter): Bowie sings the chorus on this track from Rustic Tones' Viva Nueva.
 This album also features 'Man Without A Mouth', which has backing vocals from David.

 Sense Of Doubt (Bowie): from "Heroes"; B-side of 'Beauty And The Beast' (RCA PB 1190).
-Stage contains a live performance of the song.
-The 1978 world tour was the only tour on which this song was performed.
+Stage, Live In Berlin (1978) and Welcome To The Blackout contain live performances of the song.

 Seven (Bowie/Gabrels): issued as the third single from hours...
-The version used in the Omikron game is very different from the album version, but quite similar to the Demo that appeared on the CD-single (Virgin 7243 8 96928 2 2).
+The version used in the Omikron game is different from the album version, but very similar to the Demo that appeared on the CD-single (Virgin 7243 8 96928 2 2).
 An in-house promo CDR supplied to the makers of the games featured separate instrumental and vocals takes of this early version.
-On CD-single a Marius de Vries Mix and Remix By Beck were released.
-In-house promos circulate containing unreleased variations of the Marius De Vries Mix, all of which are noticably slower (closer to the original) than the released version.
+On CD-single, a Marius de Vries Mix and Remix By Beck were released.
+In-house promos circulate containing unreleased variations of the Marius de Vries Mix, all of which are noticably slower (closer to the original) than the released version.
 A master mix dated 30-04-00 lasts 4'51" and contains several lines from 'Sorrow', which were replaced by la-la's in the released version.
 The 2004 US reissue of hours... contains the Demo, whereas the Limited 2CD Edition features the Demo, Marius de Vries Mix and Beck Mix #1 and #2 (the latter previously unreleased except for an in-house promo).
 The Marius de Vries Mix also featured on Nothing Has Changed.
+Re:Call 5, finally, includes the Demo and Marius de Vries Mix.
 Played on the short promotional tour for that album and on the very few concerts in 2000.
-Live versions from 1999 are found on the 'Survive' CD-single (Paris, Elysée Montmartre, 14-10-99; Virgin 7243 8 96487 0 6), the 'Seven' 3CD-single (New York, Kit Kat Klub, 19-11-99; Virgin 7243 8 96929 2 1) and on VH1 Storytellers.
+Live versions from 1999 are found on the 'Survive' CD-single (Paris, Elysée Montmartre, 14-10-99; Virgin 7243 8 96487 0 6)/Something In The Air, the 'Seven' 3CD-single (New York, Kit Kat Klub, 19-11-99; Virgin 7243 8 96929 2 1)/At The Kit Kat Klub and on VH1 Storytellers.
 Furthermore, a BBC live version from 2000 is featured on BBC Radio Theatre, London, June 27, 2000, the bonus disc of Bowie At The Beeb.

-Seven Years In Tibet (Bowie/Gabrels): in Europe, an Edit (4'01" vs 6'21") was released as a fourth single from Earthling (BMG/RCA 74321512542).
+Seven Years In Tibet (Bowie/Gabrels): in Europe, an Edit (4'01" vs 6'21") was released as a fourth single from Earthling (BMG/RCA 74321512542); reissued on Re:Call 5.
 The Mandarin version is discussed under 'A Fleeting Moment'.
+A different 4'14" Single Edit appeared on a Radio Singles promo cassette.
 Both the video clips of the English and the Mandarin versions are available on the Best Of Bowie DVD.
-Performed together with the Foo Fighters on Bowie's 50th birthday concert, and played on the consecutive Earthling tour.
-A live version recorded in New York, Radio City Music Hall, 15-10-97 has been released on liveandwell.com.
+Performed together with the Foo Fighters on Bowie's 50th birthday concert, and played on the consecutive Earthling tour (liveandwell.com, Look At The Moon!).

 Sex And The Church (Bowie): from The Buddha Of Suburbia.

-Shadow Man (Bowie): a famous outtake from 1971, released on the Shadow Man (Past Masters PM 8901) bootleg CD.
+Shadow Man (Bowie): a famous outtake from 1970-71, released on the Shadow Man (Past Masters PM 8901) bootleg CD.
 A studio quality version of this demo, possibly remastered by EMI, surfaced around 1998.
-An excellent version was re-recorded for the unreleased Toy album.
-A slightly different mix was made available through Mike Garson's MySpace site.
-In 2002, the Toy version, with an additional string section, was officially released on the 'Slow Burn' CD-single (ISO/Columbia COL 672744 2).
-The song was done justice by being included on the 3CD edition of Nothing Has Changed.
+An excellent version was re-recorded for Toy.
+Two versions unofficially appeared long before its release in 2021: one on the leaked version of the album and a slightly different mix on Mike Garson's MySpace site.
+In 2002, a remix with an additional string section was officially released on the 'Slow Burn' CD-single (ISO/Columbia COL 672744 2).
+Ahead of the Toy 3CD, an Unplugged & Somewhat Slightly Electric Version was released as a digital single, with the 1970 demo finally officially released as its B-side (as Early Version).
+The 3CD contains two additional versions: album version (which again is slightly different from both unofficial versions) and Alternative Version (the Heathen B-side).
+The Toy re-recording was done justice by being included on the 3CD edition of Nothing Has Changed, in a version that fades up the intro and shaves a few seconds from the song.

 Shakin' All Over (Kidd): a Tin Machine live interpretation of this song (Newport, Leisure Centre, 01-07-89) appeared on the 'You Belong In Rock 'N' Roll' 12" (London/Victory LONX 305) and special CD-single in tin can (London/Victory LOCDT 305).
 Another live version was released on the Now (TM 721/722) 2CD.